 As your company operates in only one segment namely manufacture and sale of cementthere is no other reportable segment or product.

-However till such time that the above scenario becomes a reality your company mayhave to continue to face the problems like rising input and distribution costs despite theefforts being made by your company as mentioned above to mitigate the same.
+However till such time that the above plants become operational your company may haveto continue to face the problems like rising input and distribution costs despite theefforts being made by your company as mentioned above to mitigate the same.